BarbyKelly/project-5/README.md

 - Developer is grateful for any guidance and support provided by her family and friends, mentor, facilitator, tutors, Slack members, and online content creators.

+- Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce       website, and for creating a unique Logo

 - Developer understands the importance of hiding Secret Keys.
 Mentor Lauren-Nicole Popich suggested to mention in README, that
   secret key was visible at the start of the project, as the developer was following the steps from Boutique Ado walk-through.
 Developer changed the key and hid it, as advised by her mentor.